 Years after establishing his own reputation and that of All Stars, Neville Jules came to New York in 1971.
 He did attempt to start a band here, but found that attendance became poor after Labor Day, and as the weather got colder.
 With his life-long experiences in Trinidad's steelband movement, and the generations of traveling the hard road to 'respectability', Jules was adamant that he would not come to America and deal with unnecessary obstacles in steelpan, including those of discipline of would-be members.
 Subsequently - a second involvement with another New York steelband fell by the wayside.

 The name of the steel orchestra is proudly emblazoned on the walls of the Pan yard in this rearview shot, with some of the Pans visible

 Jules after his candid interview with When Steel Talks

 Today - Neville Jules usually travels back to Trinidad for Panorama, arranging the Bomb tune for Trinidad All Stars, which he began doing again around 1995.
 He is also a key member in the New York chapter of the Trinidad All Stars Old Boys and Girls Association (TASOBGA).
 The organization assisted in raising thousands of dollars toward the purchase of the property next to the panyard, expanding the official home of...
 Trinidad All Stars Steel Orchestra.

-Experience the entire exclusive interview with Neville Jules on the When Steel Talks web site.
+Experience the entire exclusive interview with Neville Jules on When Steel Talks.